7 Steps To Securing Your Linux PC

 3. Disable unused services

-Check which services you’re running on your computer and disable ones you don’t need.
+Check which services you’re running on your computer and disable the ones you don’t need.
 If you’re not running a web server, you really shouldn’t have httpd.
 If you’re not acting as a secure shell server, sshd should be disabled.
-Not only will it free up resources on your computer, it’ll protect you should a security exploit emerge in one of those services (as they do on a fairly regular basis).
+Not only will it free up resources on your computer, but it’ll protect you should a security exploit emerge in one of those services (as they do on a fairly regular basis).

 4. Apply patches regularly